Booking Terms and Conditions

 AFS Mountaineering will endeavour to keep everyone safe.
 However, we take no responsibility should you develop Covid-19 symptoms in the days or weeks from having attended one of our courses or events."

-Medical disclosure on booking is more important than ever, and clients need to take ownership of any personal medical problems in order to plan and deliver a suitable experience.
+Medical disclosure on booking is more important than ever, and clients need to take ownership of any personal medical problems in order for us to plan and deliver a quality course or trip.
 You must agree to inform AFS Mountaineering as soon as possible if anything changes with regard to medical conditions as highlighted above.

 Keeping everybody safe:

 Please bring your own equipment.
 Throughout the duration of my courses / guided events, we will maintain social distancing and limit sharing of kit and equipment as much as possible.
 Any equipment provided by AFS Mountaineering will be disinfected before and after use.

 Mountain rescue teams are currently operating a very limited service and it is very difficult for a mountain rescue team to operate effectively while observing social distancing.
 When walking, climbing or scrambling we must avoid taking any unnecessary risks.
 It is vital that if you are uncomfortable with any situation you speak to the instructor / guide as soon as possible without peer pressure to press on.
 We always strive to make our courses and trips a safe place to communicate but this is more important than ever during this time period.